ingadhoc/sale/crm_survey/README.md

 This adds some features to CRM of odoo:

 #.
 Show the field "Company" in the oportunities view form.
+#.
+Allows you to collect information for your opportunities through surveys
+#.
+Select a previusly created survey (survey app)
+#.
+Press the "start interview" button to complete the survey or print the survey from the "print interview" button

 Installation
 ============